blog banner desktop image blog banner mobile image

 A Few Notes on Communication with USVs

-Communication with unmanned surface vehicles encompasses many possibilities.
+Communication with uncrewed surface vehicles encompasses many possibilities.
 A full discussion is beyond the scope of this article, but here are a few observations.
 If the USV operates on a river or lake, radio frequency (RF) communications work well and the cellular network might be employed.
 The same can be said for vehicles operating in the ocean relatively close to shore (within maybe 25 miles.)
 If one is far out at sea, or on large bodies of water like the Great Lakes, satellite communications will be required.

 BR and JM Robotics humans remotely controlling a USV.